bennybp/ToBeNamedLater-design/PROP-0004-Testing.md

 ## Recommendations
  * Test, test, then test some more
  * Test in small units
-   * As many functions of a class that make sense
+   * As many functions of a class and module that make sense
- * **Test failures as well as successes**.
-The unit should fail if it is expected to fail with the given inputs.
+ * **Test failures as well as successes**
+   * The unit should fail if it is expected to fail with the given inputs.
    * Bad options, etc
- * Did I mention, test a lot?